-This Professional Scrum Master training leaves delegates feeling more confident in five key areas:
+The Professional Scrum Master training course leaves delegates feeling more confident in five key areas:

 - The fundamentals of Scrum theory and principles.

 - The Scrum framework.